 - Sponsor a competition among departments or staff within your organization.
 How about a Where's Roentgen contest?
 Hide photos of Roentgen in the imaging area for people to find.
-The first to find the photo wins a prize, or expand the contest to whoever finds the most photos in the imaging department after an open house.
+The first to find a photo wins a prize — or expand the contest to whoever finds the most photos in the imaging department after an open house.
 Start off the contest by giving a short history of the discovery of the x-ray.

 - You've heard tales of impossible positioning and films that could double as abstract art.
-Why not showcase a few bizarre examples in a "film festival?"
+Why not showcase a few bizarre examples in a kind of film festival?
 Give NRTW products as prizes.
-Or, hold a funniest photo contest.
+Or, hold a "funniest photo" contest.
 Display photos of your staff and award prizes for interesting or hilarious snapshots.